Kai Ming Adam Chan

 1. In the pathway toward environmental sustainability, it is important that we understand how individuals can make a difference through diverse types of engagement.
 Theories suggest that transformative change toward a sustainable future requires individuals to engage in not only private actions (e.g., household energy saving, recycling) but also so...

-Privately protected areas (PPAs) are a potential innovative conservation tool for the protection of nature.
-Legal recognition is necessary for their success, especially in countries where there are institutional challenges to nature conservation, such as those in South America.
-Although PPAs have increased in the region since the early 2000s, there...
+Privately protected areas (PPAs) are a potentially innovative conservation tool.
+Legal recognition is necessary for their success, especially where there are institutional challenges to nature conservation, such as in South America.
+Although PPAs have increased in South America since the early 2000s, there is a critical information gap pertaining t...

 Understanding the cumulative effects of multiple stressors is a research priority in environmental science.
 Ecological models are a key component of tackling this challenge because they can simulate interactions between the components of an ecosystem.
 Here, we ask, how has the popular modeling platform Ecopath with Ecosim (EwE) been used to model h...